To protect the public by setting certification standards and providing leadership to promote the value of certified genetic counselors.

 Delivering high value to the profession through rigorous evaluation standards.

-Number of CGCs: Just under 5,000 ABGC Certified Genetic Counselors (CGC)
+Number of CGCs: Just over 5,000 ABGC Certified Genetic Counselors (CGC)

 ABGC was incorporated in 1993 following the recognition of the American Board of Medical Genetics (ABMG, now known as ABMGG-American Board of Medical Genetics and Genomics) by the American Board of Medical Specialties, after which ABMG could no longer certify individuals without medical degrees.
 Certification of genetic counselors began in 1981 with the establishment of ABMG and continued with the establishment of ABGC in 1993.